shikokuchuo/mirai/README.md

 directly via SSH or a resource manager by additionally specifying ‘command’ and ‘args’ to `launch_remote()`.

-\_\_
+#### CA Signed Certificates

-As an alternative to the automatic process described above, a certificate may also be generated in the traditional manner via a Certificate Signing Request (CSR) to a Certificate Authority (CA), which may be a public CA or a CA internal to your organisation.
+As an alternative to the zero-configuration option, a certificate may also be generated in the traditional manner via a Certificate Signing Request (CSR) to a Certificate Authority (CA), which may be a public CA or a CA internal to your organisation.

-The following resources describe how to generate a private key and CSR:
+1. Generate a private key and CSR.
+The following resources describe how to do so:

 - using Mbed TLS:
   <https://mbed-tls.readthedocs.io/en/latest/kb/how-to/generate-a-certificate-request-csr/>